 Former Phillies centerfielder Lenny Dykstra, already facing legal troubles involving his failed financial ventures, was charged yesterday with two counts of indecent exposure involving several women responding to advertisements he placed on Craigslist, according to the Los Angeles District Attorney's Office.
 If convicted, Dykstra, 48, could face up to 6 months in jail and a $1,000 fine for each count.
 Arraignment is scheduled for Sept.
 7 in Los Angeles Superior Court.
 According to prosecutors, Dykstra placed ads on the website requesting personal assistant or housekeeping services.

-Lenny Dysktra's path through the judicial system in Los Angeles took another turn Tuestuday when his two co-defendants accepted plea agreements in the car theft and drug case against Dykstra.
+LENNY DYSKTRA'S path through the judicial system in Los Angeles took another turn yesterday when his two co-defendants accepted plea agreements in the car theft and drug case against Dykstra.
 Prosecutors also amended the complaint against the former Phillies centerfielder so that if he is convicted, he cannot be sentenced to county jail, where he could have been eligible for early release because of overcrowding.
 According to the Los Angeles County District Attorney's Office, Dykstra's former accountant, Robert Hymers, 27, pleaded no contest to one felony count of identity theft.